VerbTeam/core/README.md

 ### 2. **gemini ai classification**

-after the initial ML pass, the text is sent to **gemini ai** for secondary classification. gemini adds contextual reasoning, edge-case detection, and higher-level semantic checks to reduce false positives and handle cases that require more nuanced understanding.
+the text is sent to **gemini ai** for secondary classification. gemini adds contextual reasoning, edge-case detection, and higher-level semantic checks to reduce false positives and handle cases that require more nuanced understanding.

-using both stages ensures high accuracy, stability, and consistency across moderation decisions.

 the service is hosted on **koyeb**, and you can deploy it directly using the button above. if you deploy it yourself, make sure to replace all environment variables with your own credentials.